sistelexis/CarND-PID-Control-Project/README.md

 Note: Although issues on my PC did not allow me to get a recording, following the example it can easily be achieved running my code.

+Finally a big thank you to all the forum member and specially to David Silver and his amazing recorded project Q&A that cleared all my questions and doubts even before I had them :)